glorymlory/secure_mqtt/Documentation/report.md

 #### 3.3 Assume that an attacker has access to the network and is able to connect to the MQTT Broker via port 1883 (no authentication).
 Is this a security issue?
 If so, what are the possible attacks that the attacker could execute?

-The attacker could subscribe to any topics.
-The attacker could find out what topics are present, and can publish false data to the same.
+If a malicious entity is able to connect to the port 1883 without any authentication, then, then the attacker could find out what topics are present, and can publish false data to the same.
+This violates data confidentiality, data integrity and data origin authentication.
+It will also be possible for the malicious entity to overload the broker by creating establishing multiple connections than the broker can handle.
-(describe more)

 #### Exercise 4: Improving the Security of MQTT once again
 **Try to come up with a solution to fix the existing security issues when using multiple listeners on the MQTT Broker.
 What you gonna do is completely up to you!
 Be creative and implement your solution!**